-I was diagnosed at 26 years young with stage 2B invasive ductal carcinoma and metastatic breast cancer in October 2015.
-I am an occupational therapist, pink lover, and Disney fanatic!
-Enjoy my tale of the journey I live from day to day and my mission to #sparkleon !
+I was diagnosed at 26 years young with stage 2B invasive ductal carcinoma ER/PR+ HER2- in October 2015.
+I was deemed cancer free in 2016, had my first miracle daughter Kendra in 2018, and 2nd Kenzie in 2020!
+I am a pediatric occupational therapist, pink lover, and Disney fanatic!
+Enjoy the tales of the journey I live from day to day and my mission to #sparkleon !

 Im totally supposed to be sleeping but I have a headache and my mind is going a million miles a minute!
 I received a comment on one of my instagram posts that has been really getting to me.
 Surprisingly, it was nothing really negative, but has made me extremely self conscious about my breast reconstruction.
 Since my reconstruction in December ive tried really hard to listen to my surgeons advice, wait the six months for my skin to heal and implant to settle, but now im just getting impatient, and for good reason id have to say!

 The comment read, “Do you have different implants in both?
 Or just one side?”
 In essence this is a pretty valid question I guess because my chest does look crooked.
 But come on, why would I get two different sized implants?
 Anybody that educates them self on breast cancer, reconstruction, and radiation knows that your skin changes.
 You do not get that “glamorous boob job” you’ve ever dreamed of.
 It was sort of like a slap to the face.

 I try sooooo hard to love my body, embrace my scars, show my chest to empower other girls like me, and yet Im upset because deep down I miss my old boobs:( I miss my tiny tatas with my cute little nipples that didnt need to be glued on.
 I am sick and tired on the pain and discomfort around my bra line, and I crave dressing up in my glitzy Victoria Secret bras:(